hashchange/jquery.scrollable/README.md

 If you want to get really fancy with your animations, you can merge scrolling and other animations in a custom queue, but in most cases you shouldn't.

 Sure enough, you can pass a custom queue name to `scrollTo()`, in standard jQuery fashion with the `queue` option.
-If you do and you ever call `stopScroll()`, you need to provide the same queue name there, too.
-Again, it is an option - call `$elem.stopScroll( { queue: "foo" } )`.
+If you do that and you ever call `stopScroll()`, you need to provide the same queue name there, too.
+Again, it is passed as an option – call `$elem.stopScroll( { queue: "foo" } )`.

 But in that custom queue, it is no longer possible to differentiate between scroll and non-scroll animations.
 A new invocation of `scrollTo()` stops _all_ animations in that queue, regardless of type, unless you use the `append` option (in which case nothing stops at all).
 And `stopScroll()` works just the same as [jQuery's `$elem.stop( true )`][jquery-stop].

-My advice would be to stick to the standard scroll queue as a best practice - ie, simply don't specify a queue, and all will be well.
+My advice would be to stick to the standard scroll queue as a best practice – ie, simply don't specify a queue, and all will be well.
 Manage that queue implicitly with the `append` option of `scrollTo()`, or perhaps call `stopScroll()` explicitly when really necessary, and leave it at that.
 If you need to link up with other, non-scroll animations, callbacks like `complete` give you the means to do so.

 ### Getting the scrollable element

 Well, finally there is the method which gave the plugin its name.
-A call to `$elem.scrollable()` returns the element - or set of elements - used for the scroll animation.
+A call to `$elem.scrollable()` returns the element – or set of elements – used for the scroll animation.

 For an ordinary HTML element, that is the element itself.
-The only even remotely interesting use case is for `body`/`html`/`window`, where `scrollable()` returns either a jQuery set consisting of both `body` and `documentElement` (current implementation), or just one of them - the one which truly is the correct one to animate (alternative implementation, based on feature testing, but not used at the moment).
+The only even remotely interesting use case is for `body`/`html`/`window`, where `scrollable()` returns either a jQuery set consisting of both `body` and `documentElement` (current implementation), or just one of them – the one which truly is the correct one to animate (alternative implementation, based on feature testing, but not used at the moment).

 ## Build process and tests